-The fee for groups is $95 per session per 90 minute session and $75 per 60 minute session.
+The fee for groups is $100 per session per 90 minute session and $80 per 60 minute session.
 Ask about fees for Special Series Groups.
-Princeton Center for DBT and Counseling is out of network but the groups may be covered by out- of- network benefits for mental health if that is part of your plan.
+Princeton Center for DBT and Counseling is out of network but the groups may be covered by out-of-network benefits for mental health if that is part of your plan.
 Check with your individual plan to see what your coverage is for out of network “group psychotherapy.”
-There is a non-reimbursable $25 fee for missed groups that is explained in more detail below.

 You pay as you go.
 No money is collected in advance of groups attended.

 Regular attendance is critical if you are to benefit fully from the group.
 However, an occasional miss due to illness, planned vacations, or an unforeseen emergency is understandable.
-There is a charge after two missed groups; and if absences become regular we sometimes suggest that you postpone enrollment until a time when you are able to more fully commit.
+There is not a charge for missed groups; but if absences become regular we sometimes suggest that you postpone enrollment or take a break until a time when you are able to more fully commit.

 You will need to complete an intake session with the leader of the group you are joining.
 During this session the therapist will get a brief history from you; as well as provide you with an orientation to the group.
 To initiate that process please call Lona Stranieri, LCSW at (609) 921-0020 or email Lona@PrincetonDBT.com.

 Most of the time participants are joining an already established group when the group returns to the beginning of a new module.
 If you have already been through DBT Skills Training with another provider, it is not necessary to wait and you can begin mid-module.
 If you are new to DBT and there is a considerable wait time to return to a new module, it is possible to work individually with a Skills Trainer in order to prepare you to join a mid-module group.